netcarver/PW-Auth2FactorPPP/README.md

 ## Email Delivery

-To setup email delivery simply make sure that every user who will use the system has a valid email address.
+To setup email delivery of the code needed to log in, simply make sure that every user who will use the system has a valid email address.
 Upon the first failed login, the required token will be emailed to the user's email address and thereafter they will be able to login.

+## License

+MIT.
+See the LICENSE file.